California Cabernet Sauvignon: Styles, Regions, and Top Bottles

 Common Misconceptions

-Misconception: Higher alcohol equals lower quality.
+Misconception: Higher alcohol always indicates lower quality.

 Checklist or Steps

-Label Decoding Sequence for California Cabernet Sauvignon
+Bottle evaluation sequence for California Cabernet Sauvignon label assessment:

 Reference Table or Matrix